 Use this audio jack to connect side speakers in a 4/5.1/7.1-channel audio configuration.
-Use this audio jack to connect side speakers in a 7.1-channel audio configuration.

 Line In Jack (Blue)

 The default line in jack.
 Use this audio jack for line in devices such as an optical drive, walkman, etc.